kauffmanes/carrot-share/README.md

 If you start the process in the bg and then can't figure out how to kill it, attach to it and kill the erl shell `./_rel/carrot_release/bin/carrot_release attach`
+^^ Actually this didn't work because of the -heart arg.
+I had to power down the entire droplet

 ## Site Security
 ```